Copium-archive/boardcast/context.md

 To do :
 (3) set up primitive front-end entry point :
-- a button for running the script
-- log the result to console
+- fetch the output and convert them to clickable elements